AhoyISki/duat/book/src/quick-settings/list-of-forms.md

   - `rule.upper` and `rule.lower`: The forms to use above and below the main line.

 And finally, there are also all the forms used by `duat-treesitter`.
-Since the queries were taken from nvim-treesitter, the form names follow the same patters as those from neovim:
+Since the queries were taken from nvim-treesitter, the form names follow the same patters as those from neovim.
+Remember, setting `form` will automatically set `form.child` and `form.child.grandchild`, and so forth , _unless_ that form is already set to something:

 | Form name                     | Purpose
 |-------------------------------|---------